lackingworth/Pokedex-Go/README.md

 ### Linux
 * You must have [Go v1.24.3](https://go.dev/doc/install) (or higher) installed on your system
 * Clone this repo to your desired location
-* Run ```go build``` and ```go run .``` on your local machine in clonde repository
+* Run ```go build``` and ```go run .``` on your local machine in cloned repository
 ### Windows
 * You can repeat the linux steps, it will work just fine
 * Or alternatively you can [download an executable from release page](https://github.com/lackingworth/Pokedex-Go/releases)

 ## Info
- Pokedex in a command-line [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+ Pokédex in a command-line [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
- It makes use of [PokéAPI](https://pokeapi.co/) to fetch all of the data about Pokémons.
+ It makes use of [PokéAPI](https://pokeapi.co/) to fetch all the data about Pokémon.
- A Pokedex is just a make-believe device that lets you look up information about Pokémons - things like their name, type, and stats.
+ A Pokédex is just a make-believe device that lets you look up information about Pokémon - things like their name, type, and stats.

 ## Available commands
 * ```help``` - Displays all available commands in CLI